pookiemaker/cirrus-logic-audio-raspbian-scripts/README.md

 # timer_record.py
 Simple example to show how to setup a series of time recordings with signed 32bit, 44100khz dual channel recording..
 But the jack only has a single channel for recording.
 Each recording is 5 seconds.
 The filenames are timestamped for ease of sorting.
+Check output by seeing 5 wave files created

 #pyaudiotest.py
 Example showing how to use pyaudio with the cirrus card.
 These are provided as I the data is spread out.
+Check output by plot poping up.
+You have to close the plot.
+I have not put multiprocessing in to take care of that